Looking for a way to create a sitemap for your website using Elementor?

-Below is a screenshot of how a Sitemap looks like for your reference.
+Below is a screenshot of what a Sitemap looks like for your reference.

-How does adding a Sitemap improves your WordPress website?
+How does adding a Sitemap improve the SEO of your WordPress website?

-If you add a Sitemap to your website, it will help the search engines crawl your website easily.
-Below mentioned are some of the other ways in which a sitemap improves your WordPress website:
+Adding a Sitemap to your WordPress website will help the search engines crawl your website easily.
+Below mentioned are some of the other ways in which a sitemap improves the SEO of your WordPress website:

-- Using Sitemaps, you can ask Google to crawl certain pages on priority by adding respective metadata to that pages.
+- Using Sitemaps, you can ask Google to crawl certain pages on priority by adding respective metadata to those pages.

-- If you add your sitemap to Google Search Console, then you can use the console to find out how effective you’re at indexing your site’s pages with the help of analytics provided by search console.
+- If you add your sitemap to Google Search Console, you can use the console to find out how effective you are at indexing your site’s pages with the help of analytics provided by the search console.

-- According to Google Search Central, if your site uses a lot of media files (videos, images), then Google can take additional information from sitemaps into account for search, where appropriate.
-This may include the type of image, subject matter of image, and image licensing details, etc.
+- According to Google Search Central, if your site uses many media files (videos, images), then Google can take additional information from sitemaps into account for search, where appropriate.
+This may include the image type, subject matter, image licensing details, etc.

 These were some benefits of adding a Sitemap to your WordPress site.
-Now, a question arises that how can you determine if you need a Sitemap for your website?
+How can you determine if you need a Sitemap for your website?

 Do you need a Sitemap?

-Do I need a Sitemap for my website? – Many people ask this question, so let’s try to answer it as clearly as we can.
+Do I need a Sitemap for my website? – Many people ask this question, so let’s try to answer it as clearly as possible.

 Cases in which having a Sitemap helps your website

-- When you’ve launched a new website and it has very few external links, then in that case, having a sitemap is really beneficial.
-The reason behind this, as quoted by Google Search Central is, “Googlebot and other web crawlers crawl the web by following links from one page to another.
+- When you’ve launched a new website with very few external links, then, in that case, having a sitemap is really beneficial.
+As quoted by Google Search Central, the reason behind this is that “Googlebot and other web crawlers crawl the web by following links from one page to another.
 As a result, Google might not discover your pages if no other sites link to them”.

-- If your website has a large amount of media content, then having a sitemap can be really beneficial because if Google or any other search engine needs any additional information regarding any media items (images, videos), then it can be fetched from the sitemaps.
+- Suppose your website has a large amount of media content.
+In that case, having a sitemap can be really beneficial because if Google or any other search engine needs additional information regarding any media items (images, videos), it can be fetched from the sitemaps.

 - If your site has a large number of pages, it can sometimes result in Google search crawlers overlooking some recently added or updated pages on the site.
-Having a Sitemap make sure that all the pages are crawled by the search engines.
+Having a Sitemap ensures that search engines crawl all the pages.

 Cases in which you might not need a Sitemap